TwilightCoders/iocage-plugin-fail2ban/README.md

 ALL : ALL : allow
 ```

-Note, if you're on `FreeNAS` you'll want to edit /conf/base/etc/hosts.allow to make changes persistent across reboots.
+Note, if you're on `FreeNAS` you'll want to edit /conf/base/etc/hosts.allow to make changes persistent across reboots<sup>[[1]]()</sup>.
 Ensure it works the way you intended by first editing `/etc/hosts.allow` before editing the base config.

+<sup>1</sup>Actually, currently there is [a bug](https://jira.ixsystems.com/browse/NAS-105603) in ~~FreeNAS~~ TrueNAS that prevents this from working.
+You'll need to add a startup script to accomplish this. `ln -fs /conf/base/etc/hosts.allow /etc/hosts.allow`

+Finally, restart sshd `service sshd restart`

 ## Contributions
 Source for the original distillation of instructions found here came from [onthax](https://www.ixsystems.com/community/threads/freenas-fail2ban-for-ssh-block-using-hosts-allow.61231)